Farwaykorse/fwkSudoku/README.md

 <!-- Description -->
 This project is mostly focused on the implementation of the data-structures.
 Originally this started as a one of many small experiments while starting to learn C++.
-With a mild intrest in properties of sudokus.
+With a mild interest in properties of sudokus.
 It served mostly as a place to figure out the implementation and use of STL iterators.
 When it became a bit more complex, it became a familiar project to come back to.